Notre équipe dirigeante

 In mid 2017, Willem was appointed Chief Business Development Officer to oversee the group's business development and expansion into new markets.
 In addition to his previous responsibilities, his latest role includes focusing on new market growth, strategic partnerships, large infrastructure projects and acquisitive growth.

-Prior to joining Liquid Telecom, Willem served as Chief Commercial Officer at SEACOM, where he was responsible for group revenue across all lines of business and led the sales, product, marketing and commercial teams, which were responsible for customer engagement and strategic channel development, globally.
+Prior to joining Liquid Intelligent Technologies, Willem served as Chief Commercial Officer at SEACOM, where he was responsible for group revenue across all lines of business and led the sales, product, marketing and commercial teams, which were responsible for customer engagement and strategic channel development, globally.
 He has also held numerous senior management positions in the Information and Communications Technology (ICT), media and telecoms industries, including the Siemens Group of companies.

 Chief Executive Officer - Africa Data Centres